Overview

 Retrieving top stories

-With the suggested function below, you will be able to retrieve the stories that match your criteria until they reach a threshold.
-It will retrieve the top results for your query.
-This is useful to control the API response.
+The suggested function below will retrieve the stories that match your criteria until they reach a threshold.
+It will retrieve the top results for your query, which is useful for controlling the API response.

 import requests